Toparvion/jmint/README.md

 # Overview

 ## What is jMint?
-*jMint* is a tool for modifying methods of a running Java application without changing its source code. jMint key features are:
+*jMint* is a tool for modifying methods of a running Java&trade; application without changing its source code. jMint key features are:

-+ modifications are expressed in ordinary Java source code - *no byte code knowledge is required*;
++ modifications are expressed in ordinary Java source code – *no byte code knowledge is required*;
 + modifications can be both extending and altering in relation to target method body;
 + both application and third-party (library) code can be modified.